 If you have questions and/or need information in general about university practices, policies or rules, you can find assistance by contacting our office.
 We will attempt to answer any questions you may have regarding sabbatical or other types of leave, instructions for academic reappointments and promotions, employment agreements and contracts (UPF-5 Forms and related documents), the University patent policy, Harassment Policy and Procedures, Post-Tenure Review procedures, workload, University regulations, faculty governance issues, etc. Rutgers AAUP-AFT is only authorized to pursue grievances on behalf of its members under the collective bargaining agreement with Rutgers, the State University.
 It does not provide members with lawyers or legal advice for the pursuit of outside discrimination claims.
 State and federal laws provide individual avenues separate from the union-negotiated contract to pursue claims of violations of anti-discrimination laws.
 Consult this "FAQ's Concerning Discrimination and the Law" for information about your rights and obligations under state and federal laws.

-The Rutgers AAUP-AFT Grievance Department is staffed by one staff representative, a staff assistant, and a retired faculty member working part-time.
+The Rutgers AAUP-AFT Grievance Department is staffed by one senior staff representative, one staff representative, two staff associates and a retired faculty member working part-time.
 The Chair of the Rutgers AAUP-AFT Litigation/Grievance Committee is appointed by the President.

 BJ Walker is the staff representative and has been with the Association since 1991.
 Prior to joining the staff, BJ worked for an independent labor organization representing county employees in Orange County, California, and for various law firms specializing in employment law and labor arbitration.